JuanGereda/JuanGereda/README.md

 ## ***About me***

-I am an Industrial Engineer.
-Python, SQL, DAX and R are the programming languages I am good at.
-I love to learn about Data Analyst and Machine Learning models.
+I am an Industrial Engineer with experience in information management, specialized in optimizing the efficiency and productivity of data management processes.
+He worked with agile methodologies on technology projects and data management in industries such as technology, hydrocarbons and floriculture.
+The objective of this repository is show my skills and share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.
 * **I am interested in Data Analyst, Machine Learning, and Digital Marketing**
 - 🌱 I’m currently learning ...
   - Google Analytics